skandlab/FRAGLE/README.md

 - Command Line Argument Description:
     - **INPUT_FOLDER**: Input folder path full of bam files and corresponding bai files [required string type argument]
     - **OUTPUT_FOLDER**: Output folder path where the Fragle predictions, processed features, and off-target bam files (in case of targeted sequencing bam files) will be generated [required string type argument]
-    - **MODE**: 3 options: (required string type argument)
+    - **MODE**: 3 possible inputs for mode selection [required string type argument]:
         - 'R': run Fragle on raw WGS bam files (or off-target bam files).
         - 'T': run Fragle on targeted sequencing bam files (containing both on and off-target reads); this mode also requires the **TARGET_BED** option.
-        - 'F': run Fragle on processed features If you want to run Fragle directly on the processed features obtained from raw bam files (e.g., `Output/data.pkl`).
+        - 'F': run Fragle directly on processed features obtained from raw bam files (e.g., `Output/data.pkl`).
-    - **GENOME_BUILD**: Specifiy reference genome version. [required string type argument]
+    - **GENOME_BUILD**: Specifiy reference genome version. [optional string type argument]
         - 'hg19': (default option) if your bam is mapped to hg19 or GRCh37 reference genome.
         - 'hg38': if your bam is mapped to hg38 reference genome.
-    - **TARGET_BED**: bed file path for targeted sequencing bam file (optional string type argument)
+    - **TARGET_BED**: bed file path for targeted sequencing bam file [optional string type argument]
         - This argument is only used when 'T' option is provided, meaning that you are running Fragle on targeted sequencing data.
-        - The bed file is used to derive the off-target bam files from targeted sequencing data (the off-target bam files will be generated inside the OUTPUT_FOLDER).
+        - The bed file is used to derive the off-target bam files from targeted sequencing data (the off-target bam files will be generated inside the **OUTPUT_FOLDER**).
-    - **CPU**: Number of CPU cores to use for parallel processing (integer type optional argument, default: 32)
+    - **CPU**: Number of CPU cores to use for parallel processing [integer type optional argument, default: 32]
         - If your running environment has multiple processors, setting the CPU to a higher value (e.g., 16 or 32) is recommended.
         - A higher CPU core value (if available) will significantly speed up the software execution.
-    - **THREADS**: Number of threads to use for off-target bam file extraction (integer type optional argument, default: 32)
+    - **THREADS**: Number of threads to use for off-target bam file extraction [integer type optional argument, default: 32]
         - This argument is only utilized when the 'T' option is provided, meaning that you are running Fragle on targeted sequencing data.
         - A higher THREADS (if available) value will make the off-target bam extraction process significantly faster.